mendersoftware/mender-docs/06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md

 EOF
 ```

 This new version of the `web-file` Update Module implements a simple mechanism to restore the previous state (i.e. files in `/var/www` before the update).
 It saves a tarball with all current files in `/var/www` (only the single files, not directories) before removing them and copying the new set of files coming from the archive.
 After copying the files, it will check that the md5sum of all copied files is the same as the files contained in the incoming Artifact.
 If they differ, the script will exit with error code `1` for this `ArtifactInstall` phase.
-Finally, the Mender client will interpret this error code as a failure, check if our Update Module supports rollback, and then again call the module with `ArtifactRollback` option, where the module will restore the old files.
+Finally, the Mender Client will interpret this error code as a failure, check if our Update Module supports rollback, and then again call the module with `ArtifactRollback` option, where the module will restore the old files.

 !!!
 You can experiment with the rollback mechanism by forcing the update to fail.
 For example, creating a directory under `/var/www` with the same name as one of the files contained in the incoming Artifact will trigger an error in the `cp` command.
 Once this happens, the Update Module should restore the previous files.